Peter Campus: Work

 In 1996, Campus began to work with video once again, producing Olivebridge and Mont Désert, working for the first time with digital video and non-linear editing.
 This marked the beginning of a series of significant new video works throughout the 1990s and 2000s, many presented in multi-screen monitor formations.
-These include Winter Journal (1997), By Degrees (1998), Video Ergo Sum (1999), Death Threat (2000), Six Movies (2001), and Time’s Friction (2004–2005).
+These include Winter Journal (1997), By Degrees (1998), Video Ergo Sum (1999), Death Threat (2000), Six Movies (2001), and Time's Friction (2004–2005).
 These works explore a complex range of personal themes: loss, memory, death, nature and landscape, and the passing of time.
-Their formal characteristics are marked by Campus’ highly experimental approach to the digital video medium.
+Their formal characteristics are marked by Campus' highly experimental approach to the digital video medium.
 He uses a range of techniques including multi-layering, superimposition, color inversion, vanishings and appearances, chroma keying, colorization, image mapping, pixelation, and time distortion.

 Campus has continued to work with video and video installations.
 Campus' 21st century works reference both the history of film and painting, with the artist digitally manipulating his videos on a granular, pixel-by-pixel level.
 Commonly featured are seascapes and life in coastal communities located around eastern Long Island, Massachusetts, and the French Atlantic coast—a continuation of Campus' longstanding search for personal harmony in nature.
 Other important influences in recent years are the advance of 4K technology, which has further enabled the artist's experimentation with the video format, and the cinematic concept of the "sequence," or the order that images appear in.
 Major gallery exhibitions from the past decade include Calling for Shantih (2010), dredgers (2014), circa 1980 (2017), and pause (2018) at Cristin Tierney Gallery and Now and Then (2012) at Bryce Wolkowitz Gallery.

 In 2017, a survey exhibition of the artist's work, entitled video ergo sum, opened at the Jeu de Paume in Paris.
 Curated by Anne-Marie Duguet and featuring Campus' work from 1971 to the present, video ergo sum included a new four-channel video installation commissioned by the museum, Convergence d'images vers le port. video ergo sum has traveled to Centro Andaluz de Arte Contemporáneo in Sevilla, Spain (2017); Fundação Caixa Geral de Depósitos - Culturgest in Lisbon, Portugal (2018); The Bronx Museum of the Arts in Bronx, NY (2019); and Hanes Art Gallery at Wake Forest University, SECCA, and Reynolda House Museum of American Art in Winston-Salem, NC (2019).
+There was a solo exhibition for Peter Campus at the Christin Tierney Gallery in New York (2023).